dell/csm-docs/content/v1/deployment/helm/drivers/upgrade/powerstore.md

 Description: Upgrade PowerStore CSI driver
 ---

-{{% pageinfo color="primary" %}}
-An issue impacting usage of the NVMe protocol has been identified in the PowerStore CSI Driver version v2.11.0.
-The problem prevents mounts of NVMe volumes across all orchestration platforms.
-Users are advised to use an alternate block protocol (e.g. iSCSI, FC) or delay upgrading to the v2.11.0 version of the PowerStore driver until an updated driver has been published.
-{{% /pageinfo %}}

 You can upgrade the CSI Driver for Dell PowerStore using Helm.

 ## Update Driver from v2.9.0 to v2.10.1 using Helm